luizgustavojunqueira/luizgustavojunqueira/README.md

 I am an undergraduate student in Computer Science at the Federal University of Mato Grosso do Sul, passionate about software development, automation, and robotics.

-## 🚀 Ongoing Projects

-### 🌳 ARBO+
-A web application for managing qualitative and quantitative urban tree inventories.
-As the sole developer, I handle the entire application lifecycle, including front-end, back-end, database, and infrastructure.
-The app features project and tree registration, user management, CSV export, and consolidated reporting.
-**Technologies:** VueJS, CakePHP, PostgreSQL, Docker, REST API, and Git.

-## Previous Experiences
+## Academic Experiences

 - 🤖 **AraraBots**
   Volunteered with the competitive robotics team at UFMS, contributing to the design and development of an autonomous drone for RoboCup.

 - 🌳 **EcoGis**
   Developed back-end software for processing and generating geospatial statistics on forest fires at the Software Engineering Laboratory (LEDES).

+- 🌳 **ARBO+**
+  A web application for managing qualitative and quantitative urban tree inventories.
+As the sole developer, I handled the entire application lifecycle, including front-end, back-end, database, and     infrastructure.
+The app features project and tree registration, user management, CSV export, and consolidated reporting.

 ## 🌐 [Portfólio](https://portfolio-luizgustavojunqueiras-projects.vercel.app)